lite-xl/lite-xl-plugin-manager/README.md

 which is a nightly, or the `latest` [release page](https://github.com/lite-xl/lite-xl-plugin-manager/releases/tag/latest), which holds the most recent released version.

+There are also tagged releases, for specified versions.

 You can get a feel for how to use `lpm` by typing `./lpm --help`.

 ## Supporting Libraries